 As a proud Westerner, Rona is keenly aware of the domestic political, geopolitical, and policy forces affecting the energy sector.
 As the former environment minister responsible for the GHG regulatory regime in place across several industrial sectors today, she understands the challenges facing the fossil fuel industry.

 Rona is a passionate advocate for women in Canada and around the world and led the global movement to create the “International Day of the Girl” at the United Nations.
 She has spent her life passionately fighting for disadvantaged women and girls, and she is responsible for ensuring that aboriginal women in Canada were finally granted equal matrimonial rights.
 Rona also successfully fought for the creation of a Canadian refugee program to bring Yazidi women and girls who have been sexually enslaved by ISIS to safety in Canada.

 In addition to serving as an independent corporate director, Rona serves on the board of directors of Plan International Canada.
 She is a Global Fellow at the Wilson Centre Canada Institute in Washington DC, focusing on key Canada US bilateral trade and competitiveness issues.
-She also serves on the advisory board of the Canadian Global Affairs Institute, and was recently named to the Advisory Council on the North American Free Trade Agreement.
+She also serves on the advisory board of the Canadian Global Affairs Institute and served on the Government of Canada’s Advisory Council on the North American Free Trade Agreement.
 Rona has received many meaningful awards for her advocacy and public policy over the last decade.